 How we can help.

-If you’re experiencing financial hardship and unable to pay your bill, call us on 1300 010 400.
-We’re available from 8am-8pm AEST every day.
+If you’re experiencing financial hardship and unable to pay your bill, call our Customer Care team on 1300 010 400 (available 8am - 8pm, 7 days a week).

 There’s no charge for making an application or entering into any Financial Hardship Arrangement.